microsoft/aurora/docs/beware.md

 at exactly the right pressure levels from exactly the right source.

+This also means that the performance of the model will be sensitive to how the data is regridded.
+For optimal performance, you should ensure that the data is regridded exactly like the data seen during pretraining and fine-tuning.

 (t0-vs-analysis)=
 ## HRES IFS T0 Versus HRES IFS Analysis